 As completely transparent middleware, Bitfusion Core requires zero application changes.
 That’s why including Core in the AI Platform makes for a perfect combination.

-Bitfusion Boost uses a client-server architecture where servers provide the GPU resources for the cluster, and clients are where end user applications are run.
+Bitfusion Core uses a client-server architecture where servers provide the GPU resources for the cluster, and clients are where end user applications are run.